Table of Contents

 Disc Centrifuge – Particle Separation Efficiency

-A disc centrifuge can separate metal particles down to a 0.5-micron level and Organic and inorganic particles down to 1-micron level based on OEM data.
+A disc centrifuge can separate metal particles down to a 0.5-micron level and Organic and inorganic particles down to a 1-micron level based on OEM data.
 These separations are dependent on the fluid being processed, specifically the viscosity of the process fluid.

 The largest particle size separated by a disc centrifuge is defined by the spacing between the conical plates (disk stack) in the centrifuge bowl.
 The solid particles pass through these discs, and therefore the particle size cannot be larger than the inter-disc spacing.